 That being said, I may run the risk of turning off dentists who have no hygienist.
 I don’t have any intention of hurting anyone’s feelings; but again in my opinion, a practice’s value plummets without a stable hygiene department.

-When I normally see a no Hygiene situation it comes down to cost versus income/productivity.
+So, when I normally see a no-Hygiene situation, it comes down to cost versus income/productivity.
 The trick is to keep the area productive – then it all works.
 And if you’ve been holding off on hiring a hygienist due to cost, I’m going to show you in this article how to build a highly profitable hygiene department that will be more than worth the effort.

 I’ve boiled this down to five fundamentals.
 Let’s have a look at them: